 Garden plants

-There are many great nurseries throughout the Puget Sound region to buy plants and seeds.
-Ask around on Neighborhood.com or search Yelp for a nursery nearest you.
-While you might find some cheaper prices at box stores, we recommend establishing a relationship at a local nursery.
-The staff are enthusiastic about plants and can offer advice on the best plants for your landscape and microclimate, whether you live in Snohomish or Puyallup Valley, Bothell, North Bend, Bremerton, Hilltop, or Capitol Hill.
-This information will pay off in healthier, low maintenance plants that give you the most bang for your buck.
 Peruse the sale table and look for leftover perennials (plant once, re-grow every year) that have been marked down.
 The trick is to examine the plant closely.
 Look for telltale signs of strength.
 The leaves are likely wilting or have dropped.
 But do the stems seem sturdy?
 I love peonies.
 But the plants are quite expensive.
 About 10 years ago I took a risk and bought a bedraggled peony that showed some strength for less than half price and stuck it in the ground.
-Still blooms every year to this day!
+The plant still blooms every year to this day!

 Flowering bulbs and seeds

-Fall is also the time for planting flowering bulbs that will come up and bloom in spring (daffodils, grape hyacinth, tulips).
-By the way, this includes garlic bulbs.
-You don’t have to have a vegetable garden, you can plant some foods in your landscape, including garlic as well as many herbs (rosemary, bay leaf, and thyme, to name a few).
-Finally, peruse the seed rack and pickup discounted seed for spring planting.
-New seeds come out around the first of the year.
-But this years seeds, if stored in a cool, dry location will sprout reliably next year.
+Fall is also the time for planting flowering bulbs that will bloom in spring, such as daffodils, grape hyacinth, and tulips.
+By the way, this includes garlic bulbs—you don’t have to have a vegetable garden and can plant some foods in your landscape, including garlic as well as many herbs (rosemary, bay leaf, and thyme, to name a few).

 Garden trees